Producer For Prog-Rock Supergroup Believes VocALign ARA Is A Revolution

 But when it came time to mix the album, there was only one person in mind - veteran engineer Michael Brauer.
 From Bob Dylan and The Rolling Stones to Coldplay and John Mayer, Brauer was one of those rare sonic artists who not only kept up with the times but continually re-defined them.
 Mixing commenced in November 2011, with Brauer molding each track’s myriad sounds and textures into the finished songs heard on the album.

 “VocALign ARA has really changed the way I work.
 The time to set up, tweak, and manage VocALign has evaporated.
-I can now fit it into any timeline, with more flexibly, and be even more creative with it.
+I can now fit it into any timeline, with more flexibility, and be even more creative with it.
 VocAlign is ESSENTIAL.
 ARA makes it EASY.
 Just not everybody knows it!
 There is NOTHING like it."

 But how did Revoice Pro play such an important part during the album creation process?